openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/15_semantics.rst

     frontend_status: Done

 |LANG| provides extended semantics for conditional-and and conditional-or
-expressions for better alignment with |TS|.
+expressions to ensure better alignment with |TS|.
 It affects the semantics of conditional expressions (see :ref:`Conditional Expressions`), ``while`` and ``do`` statements (see :ref:`While Statements and Do Statements`), ``for`` statements (see :ref:`For Statements`), ``if`` statements (see :ref:`if Statements`), and assignment (see :ref:`Simple Assignment Operator`).

-The approach is based on the concept of *truthiness*, which extends the Boolean logic to operands of non-Boolean types, while keeping the result of operation (see :ref:`Conditional-And Expression`, :ref:`Conditional-Or Expression`, :ref:`Logical Complement`) as boolean.
+This approach is based on the concept of *truthiness* that extends the Boolean logic to operands of non-Boolean types, while the result of an operation (see :ref:`Conditional-And Expression`, :ref:`Conditional-Or Expression`, :ref:`Logical Complement`) is kept boolean.
-The value of any valid expression can be treated as true or false, depending on the kind of the value type, as descibed in the table below:
+Depending on the kind of the value type, the value of any valid expression can be handled as *true* or *false* as descibed in the table below:

 .. index::
    extended conditional expression